tornqvist/yeet/README.md

 ### EventEmitter
 Stores are called with state and an event emitter.
 The event emitter can be used to act on events submitted from e.g. user actions.
-All events except the `render` even bubbles up the component tree.
+All events except the `render` event bubbles up the component tree.

 You can register a catch-all event listerner by attaching a listener for the `*` event.
 The first argument to catch-all listeners is the event name followed by